-The transmitting feedback telegrams of the actuator can, depending on the parameterisation, also transmit their state cyclically to the bus.
-The parameter "Time for cyclical transmission of feedback tel." generally no change (saved operating mode)

-Winter mode

-In this setting, the actuator activates winter mode after an ETS programming operation.
-This overwrites the value saved internally in the device.

-In this configuration, the actuator activates the most recently saved operating mode.

-Use service mode?

-Service mode allows the bus-controlled locking of all or some valve outputs for maintenance or installation purposes.
-If service mode is active, actuators can be moved to a defined position (completely open or closed) and locked against activation by command value telegrams.
-Service mode must first be enabled here, so that it can be activated and deactivated via the KNX during actuator operation.

-no Service mode is not available.
-No valve

-outputs can be assigned to service

-mode in the ETS.

-Service mode is enabled.
-The yes

-communication object "Service mode -Deactivate / activate input" becomes visible.
+yes Service mode is enabled.
+The communication object "Service mode - Deactivate / activate input" becomes visible.
 Valve outputs can be assigned on the parameter pages "Ax - assignments".

-Behaviour at the end of the service mode

-no change

-Close all outputs completely

-Open all outputs completely operation is used.

-The parameter "Behaviour at the end of service mode" specifies the state to which the affected valve outputs go on deactivating service operation.
-This parameter is only visible when service

-Track states

-□- Valve / pump

-Collective feedback status of value outputs (opened /
+Behaviour at the end of the service mode no change close all outputs completely open all outputs completely track states deactivating service operation.
+This □ l Valve / pump Collective feedback status of value outputs (opened / closed) ?

-closed)?

 After central commands or after bus/mains voltage return, a KNX line is generally heavily loaded by data traffic as many bus devices are transmitting the state of their communication objects by means of feedback telegrams.
 This effect occurs particularly when using visualisations.
-Collective feedback can be used to keep the telegram load low during initialisation.

-Collective feedback is deactivated.
-No collective feedback object is available.

-Collective feedback is enabled.
-The

-collective feedback object becomes

-visible in the ETS.

-Collective feedback type

-Collective feedback can be provided in the function of an active signalling object or a passive status object.
+Collective feedback can be used to keep the telegram load low during initialisation. no Collective feedback is deactivated.
+No collective feedback object is available. yes Collective feedback is enabled.
+The collective feedback object becomes visible in the ETS.
+Collective feedback type Collective feedback can be provided in the function of an active signalling object or a passive status object.
 In the case of an active signal object, the feedback is automatically transmitted to the bus whenever the status contained therein changes.
 In the function as a passive status object, there is no automatic telegram transmission.
 In this case, the object value must be read out.
 The ETS automatically sets the object communication flags required for proper functioning.

-This parameter is visible only if collective feedback is enabled.

-active signalling object

-The actuator transmits the collective feedback automatically when the object value is updated.
-After a device reset (ETS programming operation, bus and mains voltage return, only bus voltage return), current collective feedback is always transmitted.

-passive status object
+This parameter is visible only if collective feedback is enabled. active signalling object The actuator transmits the collective feedback automatically when the object value is updated.
+After a device reset (ETS programming operation, bus and mains voltage return, only bus voltage return), current collective feedback is always transmitted. passive status object Collective feedback will only be transmitted in response if the object is collective feedback is transmitted to the bus after bus and mains voltage return,

+If used as active signal object, the

-Collective feedback will only be transmitted in response if the object is read out from the bus.
-No automatic telegram transmission of the collective feedback takes place after bus or mains voltage return or after an ETS programming operation.
+read out from the bus.
+No automatic telegram transmission of the collective

+feedback takes place after bus or mains

+voltage return or after an ETS

+programming operation.

-Time delay for feedback telegram after bus voltage return?
+Time delay for feedback telegram after bus voltage return ?